-Their favorite foods may not be their favorite anymore.
+Their favourite foods may not be their favourite anymore.
 The brain needs fuel to heal properly, and that means your special someone will need all the nutritional enrichment they can eat.
 Check out a few helpful tips for cooking for someone after a TBI, and start heating up the kitchen tonight.

 The basics of a brain healthy diet

 Suffering a traumatic brain injury is tough on the body, and your loved one will need special care taken when choosing their foods.
 If you understand the basics of a brain positive diet, then you can begin planning out a beneficial food regimen for the future.

 A good diet for an individual healing from a TBI includes high doses of lean proteins, plenty of vitamins and minerals like magnesium and zinc, and antioxidants.

 Chocolate offers comfort and nutrition

 After battling through recovery, a TBI patient deserves a little relief from the stress.
 Dealing with the medial and legal fallout of a traumatic brain injury are extremely stressful, but you can find comfort in knowing that dark chocolate is a rich source of magnesium and antioxidants.

 As long as your dark chocolate is more than 70 percent cocoa, you’re in the clear for health.
 Obviously, don’t make a diet solely composed of chocolate, but it is a healthy treat now and then.

 Fatty fish are a rich source of Omega-3s